eekcoopuw/jobmon/docsource/services.rst

 In order to persist this accounting, the JSM writes to a database.
-When configuring the JSM process (typically via a ~/.jobmonrc file deployed to the JSM host machine), the connection string should specificy a user+password that has INSERT and UPDATE privileges on the jobmon database.
+When configuring the JSM process (typically via a ~/.jobmonrc file deployed to the JSM host machine), the connection string should specify a user+password that has INSERT and UPDATE privileges on the jobmon database.

 JobQueryServer (JQS)
 ********************

-While the JobStateMangaer handles updates to the Workflow state, the JobQueryServer (JQS) handles requests for information about the Workflow state.
+While the JobStateManager handles updates to the Workflow state, the JobQueryServer (JQS) handles requests for information about the Workflow state.
 In other words, it handles read-requests on the jobmon database.
-When configuring the JQS process (typically via a ~/.jobmonrc file deployed to the JQS host machine), the connection string should specificy a user+password that has SELECT privileges on the jobmon database, but does not require INSERT or UPDATE privileges.
+When configuring the JQS process (typically via a ~/.jobmonrc file deployed to the JQS host machine), the connection string should specify a user+password that has SELECT privileges on the jobmon database, but does not require INSERT or UPDATE privileges.